Satna

 Satna is a city in the Indian state of Madhya Pradesh.
 It serves as the headquarters of Satna district.
-It is 7th largest city and 8th most populous city of the state.
+It is the state's 7th largest city and 8th most populous city.
 The city is 500 km east of the state capital Bhopal.
-The city is distributed over a land area of 111.9 square kilometres.
+The city is distributed over a land area of 111.9 square kilometers.

 Satna has been selected as one of the hundred Indian cities to be developed as a smart city under PM Narendra Modi's flagship Smart Cities Mission.